acedatabasefoundation/db/README.md

 ## ☁️ Getting Stated
 1. Download Ace
-    * Have an existing NodeJS application, or in bash start a new one with `npm init`
+    * Have an existing NodeJS application, or in bash start a new one with `npm init` or `npm create vite@latest`
     * In bash navigate to the folder where you `package.json` is and `npm i @ace/db`
     * This will download `v0.0.1`
     * Ace will be production recommended when we release `v1.0.0`
     * No migrations scripts are planned for any version between now and `v1.0.0`
-1. Create data folders
-    * In bash navigate to the folder where you `package.json` is
-    * Bash: `mkdir -p ace/schemas ace/graphs`
-    * The `ace` folder will hold schema versions, graphs and your write ahead log
-    * The name of the `ace` folder can be whatever you love, the name of the `graphs` and `schemas` folder is required
 1. Create a Graph
     * [Create a Facebook Graph](#create-a-facebook-graph)
     * [Create an Instagram Graph](#create-an-instagram-graph)